devloperdevesh/agentmesh/CODE_OF_CONDUCT.md

 If you experience or observe behavior that violates this Code of Conduct, please report it privately to the project maintainers.

-When reporting an issue, include:
+Reports should include:

 - a description of the incident
 - relevant links or references
 - timestamps when available
-- any additional context that may assist the investigation
+- additional context that may help review the situation

 Reports will be handled confidentially whenever possible.